-Sustainable economic development is the common thread that links Michael Crane’s diverse 30-year career.
-Starting as a Peace Corps Volunteer in rural Africa, he has always been involved in the ever-evolving search to define sustainability in real terms and actions.
-His pursuit of happiness is helping societies find their unique balance in creating a healthy economy, environment, and community.
-Michael is an Environmental Economist who believes that sustainable economic development is more than simply creating jobs, it means creating resilient supply chains, establishing sustainable systems of governance, and improving public health, education, and the general welfare of societies outside of the workplace as well as in.
-His work requires him to traverse disciplines including climate change, urban economics, sustainable jobs, impact analysis, life-cycle costs, environmental benefit/cost analysis, and capacity building in these fields.
-Throughout his career, Michael’s feasibility studies led to financing - and eventually - building hundreds of affordable housing units and millions of square feet of commercial and industrial space.
+Michael is an Environmental Economist who specalizes in using natural resources to create vibrant and resilient local economies.
+Sustainable economic development is the common thread that links his diverse 30-year career.
+Starting as a Peace Corps Volunteer in rural Africa, he was always involved in the search to define sustainability in real terms and actions.
+Economic development is more than simply creating jobs, it means creating resilient economic systems, establishing good governance, and improving the general welfare of societies outside of the workplace as well as in.
+Michael's work requires him to cross disciplines: climate change, urban economics, sustainable jobs, economic impact analysis, life-cycle costs, environmental benefit/cost analysis, and capacity building in these fields.
+Throughout his career, Michael’s feasibility studies led to financing and eventually building hundreds of housing units, public parks, recreation faciliities, and millions of square feet of commercial and industrial space.
 He has identified untapped economic development potential for regions, cities, and companies through competitive advantage modeling, place-based marketing, industrial cluster analysis, urban economics, tourism growth strategies, value-added manufacturing, and employment training.

 Jeff Crane has over 30 years of hydrologic engineering experience with a major emphasis in habitat restoration, water resource engineering, and hydrology.
 He is also well versed, with 18 years of experience, in the organization of diverse local stakeholder coalitions and collaborative project development.
 He has organized and managed a wide range of diverse and various sized stream and floodplain restoration projects from conception through design; funding and construction.
 Jeff holds a B.S. degree in Civil Engineering from the University of Colorado, Boulder